SSurajJavalli/angularjs-users-details/README.md

 ## Development server

-Run `gulp watch` for a dev server.
+Run `gulp dev` for a dev server.
 Navigate to `http://localhost:8000/index.html`.
 The app will automatically reload if you change any of the source files.

 ## Build